 Published Jul 16, 2020

-As in the field of thought, in the fields of architecture, art, science, and culture, the tension between newly emerging objects and existing ones leads to the emergence of transformations based on complex relationships.
+As in the field of thought, in architecture, art, science, and culture, the tension between newly emerging objects and existing ones leads to the development of transformations based on complex relationships.
 For instance, today's architecture has to cope with rapidly increasing knowledge while coping with nature.
-The fact that the visuality gets importance to strengthen the image.
-This situation makes the understanding and expression tools of architecture evolve from linear to pictorial and textual to visual.
-Thus, in the architectural medium, which has lost its stability and has become more dynamic, the relations continuously change.
+Visuality gaining importance strengthens the image.
+This situation causes the tools of understanding and expression of architecture to evolve from linear to pictorial, from textual to visual.
+Thus, the relations are continually changing in architectural environments, which has lost its stability and has become increasingly dynamic.

-Today's architecture exists in a defective, imperfect, and incomplete, saturated medium with differences in itself and continuous development.
-Personal experience, knowledge, and practice are more important than ever in this variable, dynamic, non-hierarchical, egalitarian medium.
-Unlike ongoing architecture, new, creative, and different architectures emerge as a continuation of an open-ended, multicolored, polyphonic, multicultural new world order.
-The environment of calm, stationary, and homogeneous architecture is evolving towards a highly dynamic heterogeneous structure in which it has interaction and struggle.
-This multi-layered new architectural medium creates an environment for a new culture of materialization and consciousness to flourish.
-Therefore, it is impossible to discover or examine a medium that contains so many different architectures within itself, with familiar tools.
-In this context, the diptych is a means of researching/discovering new architecture that correlates materiality and materialization components that seem incompatible, combines them in a saturated disciplinary medium, and strengthens as a unique artistic and craft.
+Today's architecture exists in a realm that contains variations, continues to develop, is imperfect and incomplete.
+Personal experience, knowledge, and practice gain more interest than ever in this dynamic, non-hierarchical climate.
+Unlike the ongoing architecture, original and imaginative architectures emerge as the continuation of a new open-ended, colorful, polyphonic, multicultural world progression.
+The architectural environment, which is tranquil and homogeneous, is evolving into an extraordinarily dynamic and heterogeneous structure in which it interacts and copes.
+These unusual layered architectural means prepare the environment for a distinct materialization culture and consciousness to flourish.
+Therefore, it becomes impossible to explore and examine an environment that includes so many diverse architectures with conventional tools.
+In this context, the diptych means researching and examining new architecture, which combines materiality and materialization components that seem incompatible and strengthens as original art and craft.

-In this context, the diptych is not a tool to seek status and meaning in architecture for an art object, but as a means of researching/examining/ expanding architectural knowledge and deepening its experience and practice.
+In this context, the diptych is not a means of seeking status and purpose in architecture for an art object but developing an instrumentality as a research and discovery method for expanding architectural knowledge, deepening its experience and practice.

-[i] Richard Rorty has characterized the history of philosophy as a series of 'turns' in which 'a new set of problems emerges, and the old ones begin to fade away'.
-W. J. T. Mitchell mentions in his book that another change has occurred and sees this change as a "pictorial turn."
-He says, 'Today picture is somewhere between what Thomas Kuhn calls a "paradigm" and an "anomaly," and takes place in the humanities as a centralized discussion topic, just like language.
-It is an object that creates its science, perhaps as Panofsky calls "iconology" as a model or figure for other things, or as an unsolved problem.
-Mitchell argues that we are in an age of "spectacle" (Guy Debord), "surveillance" (Foucault), and all-pervasive image-making.'
+[i] Richard Rorty has characterized the history of philosophy as a series of 'turns' in which 'a new set of problems emerges, and the old ones begin to fade away.'
+W. J. T. Mitchell claims that another shift in what philosophers talk about is happening.
+He wants to call this shift, "the pictorial turn."
+He says 'The picture now has a status somewhere between what Thomas Kuhn called a "paradigm" and an "anomaly," emerging as a central topic of discussion in the human sciences in the way that language did: that is, as a kind of model or figure for other things (including figuration itself), and as an unsolved problem, perhaps even the object of its own "science," what Erwin Panofsky called an "iconology."
+The simplest way to put this is to say that, in what is often characterized as an age of "spectacle" (Guy Debord), "surveillance" (Foucault), and all-pervasive image-making.'